CORPS WRAPS UP 7TH SEASON

-Music City makes top 25 for first time.
+Music City debuts 2015 show for packed house.
 Read more...

 In July of 2008 a group of music educators and enthusiasts formed the non-profit organization Music City Youth in the Arts.
 Their goal was to establish a new DCI drum and bugle corps in Nashville, Tennessee.
 A web site was set up as a means of measuring interest in the region for a new drum corps.
 In less than one month several hundred joined the web site's mailing list.
 This level of interest lead the board of directors to the decision to proceed with fielding a drum corps for the 2009 season.